gfcrbg/RuleZ/README.md

 # RuleZ

-**10/17/2019**
+## October 2019

-Transferred RuleZ in Gist to respositories in GitHub.
+Transferred RuleZ from Gist to GitHub (repositories).
 Benfits of transferring to this platform:

 - Better navigation